-Muslim Holy Observances
+Muslim Holy Days and Observances

 Hijri Year (Islamic New Year)

 Muslims celebrate Hijri Year on 1 Muharram, the first month of the Islamic calendar.
 The Qur’an notes that Muharram is one of four sacred months in the year.
 Hijri Year commemorates the 622 CE migration (hijra) of Muharram and his followers from Mecca to Medina.
 There, they established the first Muslim community.